Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 - Doesn’t work in China

-IPVanish also works great for torrenting and P2P content thanks to its strict no-logs policy.
-That, coupled with its blazing speed connections and unlimited device connections, make IPVanish a popular choice for Kodi and IPTV fans.
+In addition, IPVanish works great for torrenting and P2P content thanks to its strict no-logs policy.
+That, coupled with its blazing speed connections, make IPVanish a popular choice for Kodi and IPTV fans.
 With IPVanish, you won’t have to compromise on performance for privacy and that’s a provider we can get behind.

 For more in-depth information, read our IPVanish Review.